 The first summer of the program includes a 13-week internship on an agricultural enterprise other than the home farm or an agricultural business where the student learns the many skills and encounters the many problems related to modern commercial agriculture.
 Students prepare for their Enterprise internship during both academic semesters of Year 1 through two Farm Practice courses.

-During the second summer, students are registered to Entrepreneurship 1 which involves agricultural enterprises.
-The students will be responsible for data collection to be used in their Farm Project and Nutrient Management Plan 2 when they return on Campus for the Fall semester.
+During the second summer, students are registered in Entrepreneurship 1 which involves an internship on another agricultural enterprise.
+Students are responsible for data collection to be used in their Farm Projects and Nutrient Management 2 Plans when they return to Campus for the Fall semester.

-The internships and practicum will enable the students to relate their academic work to the reality of farming and the agri-food sector.
+The internships and practicum enable students to relate their academic work to the reality of farming and the agri-food sector.

-Finally, courses in English, Français, Humanities, Physical Education and two complementary courses taken during the program will entitle the student to receive a Diplôme d'études collégiales (D.E.C.) from the ministère de l'Éducation, du Loisirs et du Sport du Québec.
-Students will also receive a certification from Macdonald Campus stating that they have successfully completed the requirements of the Farm Management and Technology Program.
+Finally, courses in English, Français, Humanities, Physical Education and two complementary courses taken during the program will entitle the student to receive a Diplôme d'études collégiales (D.E.C.) from the ministère de l'Enseignement supérieur, Recherche, Science et Technologie.
+Students will also receive a diploma from McGill University stating that they have successfully completed the requirements of the Farm Management and Technology Program.

 The FMT program prepares its students to manage and operate a modern agricultural enterprise or for a career in the agricultural and horticultural sectors.